Tag: crypto regulation

 • Programmable Cartels and the Failure of Antitrust

-Signal — The Cartel Without a Charter
+The Cartel Without a Charter

 Antitrust law was built for a world of boardrooms and signatures.
 But today’s cartels wear no suits.
 They exist as wallets, smart contracts, and liquidity flows.
 There is no CEO to subpoena, no merger filing to review, no paper trail to trace.
-These programmable cartels operate as governance systems—modular, borderless, and self-executing.
+These programmable cartels function as governance systems—modular, borderless, and self-executing.
 The law, searching for a corporate body to indict, finds only code.
 The cartel of today no longer conspires in rooms—it executes in protocols.

 DAOs: Democracy or Oligarchy in Code